Beyond the Classroom

-After-school activities on offer may be sporting, artistic, dramatic, creative, musical or cultural in nature and are led by our energetic and committed teaching staff.
-Occasionally, our programme may be supported by outside experts in which case a charge might be made to parents; otherwise all our after-school activities are offered as an integral part of the St.Edmund's experience.
+After-school activities offered may be sporting, artistic, dramatic, creative, musical or cultural in nature and are led by our energetic and committed teaching staff.
+Occasionally, our programme may be supported by outside experts and a charge is made to parents; otherwise all our after-school activities are offered as an integral part of the St.Edmund's experience.

-St. Edmund’s Theme Nights are a highlight in the school calendar.
+St Edmund’s Theme Nights are the highlight of the school calendar.
 Fancy running around our beautiful 40-acre site in the dark playing The Great Escape, playing Quidditch on the Top Field or jumping in our TARDIS and into the time vortex?
-Our Theme Nights are incredibly popular and we can have almost 200 pupils playing some awesome games right around the school which makes for an incredible evening and makes lots of memories for our pupils that they talk about for years to come.
+Our themed nights are incredibly popular and we can have almost 200 children playing some awesome games right around the school which makes for an incredible evening and makes lots of memories for our pupils that they talk about for years to come.

-Our year group Activity Nights involve an evening spent with classmates taking on numerous fun activities.
-Laser tag in the dark, giant inflatables, nerf gun games and dodgeball are the most popular and no two Activity Nights are the same.
+Our year group activity nights involve an evening spent with classmates taking on the numerous fun activities.
+Laser tag in the dark, giant inflatables, nerf gun games, and dodgeball are the most popular and no two activity nights are the same.

-Pupils can come along to enjoy an age-appropriate film at our St. Edmund’s Film Nights!
-We carefully choose the film to ensure children get to see watch classic films that they might otherwise not see.
-Children have dinner before the start of the film and ice-cream during the interval.
+Pupils can come along to enjoy an age-appropriate film at our St Edmund’s Film Nights!
+We carefully choose the film choice to ensure children get to see some classic films that they might not have heard of.
+Children have dinner before the start of the film and ice cream during the interval.

 Throughout the school year, students take part in excursions, visits and residential trips which enhance their learning experience and encourage them to develop as thoughtful, independent and confident individuals.
 Teaching staff regularly organise visits related to their areas of study, both locally and abroad; to theatres, galleries; to university departments and historical buildings; to Rome, Athens, Cadiz and Iceland, as well as a sports tour to Barcelona and a trip to the Somme Battlefields.